American Companies Paid $6.2 Billion In Tariffs During October Due To Trump’s Trade War

 The trade war created by Donald Trump is costing Americans big time.
 According to Business Insider, October marks the largest monthly tariff collection amount in history — and it may only be the beginning.

 In October, American companies ended up paying $6.2 billion in tariffs.
-If this seems like a large amount, you’re right — it marks a 104% jump from October of last year, when the cost came in at $3.1 billion.
+If this seems like a large amount, you’re right — it marks a 104 percent jump from October of last year when the cost came in at $3.1 billion.
 Tariffs for September of this year were $4.4 billion.

-While the tariffs costs are soaring, the same can’t be said for the value of imports.
-That has risen a mere 13% — which is raising concerns among many US businesses.
+While the tariff costs are soaring, the same can’t be said for the value of imports.
+That has risen a mere 13 percent — which is raising concerns among many U.S. businesses.
 The tariffs are on aluminum, steel, and approximately $250 billion worth of goods regularly imported from China.

-Steel is one of the biggest piece of the tariff collections pie.
+Steel is one of the biggest pieces of the tariff collections pie.
 In October, $446 million in steel tariffs was collected; meanwhile, aluminum tariffs rose to $134 million.
-The tariffs began in May of 2018; since their inception, US companies have shelled out over $3.1 billion on importing these much-needed metals.
+The tariffs began in May of 2018; since their inception, U.S. companies have shelled out over $3.1 billion on importing these much-needed metals.

-There’s another reason October was such a pricey month in terms of tariffs; it was also when Trump’s 10% Chinese goods tariff began.
+There’s another reason October was such a pricey month in terms of tariffs; it was also when Trump’s 10 percent Chinese goods tariff began.
 These tariffs cover about $200 billion worth of good and materials regularly imported from China.
-It also adds an additional 25% tariffs to to the original $50 billion, which Trump began in July of 2018.
+It also adds an additional 25 percent tariffs to the original $50 billion, which Trump began in July of 2018.

 Fact check: President Trump has labeled himself "tariff man," but economists say he largely misstates how tariffs work.https://t.co/cxsY2Cz2hp